-The firm: Emboldened by a vision to change the traditional working relationship which law firms have with their clients and create a vibrant new practice; Kudun & Partners Limited (KAP) was founded in early 2015 by four millennial partners who share a common passion of acting as trusted business advisors with unparalleled legal experience rather than simply as legal advisors.
+The firm: Emboldened by a vision to change the traditional working relationship which law firms have with their clients and create a vibrant new practice; Kudun and Partners Limited (KAP) was founded in early 2015 with a common passion of acting as trusted business advisors with unparalleled legal experience rather than simply as legal advisors.

 We gain our clients’ trust for lasting partnerships through helping them smoothly navigate the often painful and difficult processes in the most timely and cost-effective manner.

-In a very short period, we represent the fastest growing corporate law firm in Thailand now with five partners and a professional support team of 30 professional lawyers serving both private and publicly traded Thai and international corporations as well as state-owned enterprises across the full spectrum of industries.
+In a very short period, we represent the fastest growing corporate law firm in Thailand now with 11 partners, over 40 foreign and Thai lawyers and over 40 business support professionals serving both private and publicly traded Thai and international corporations as well as state-owned enterprises across the full spectrum of industries.
 Team members are bilingual with a strong command of English to be able to easily assist our foreign clients.

 Our partners bring with them extensive experience and respect in the legal community and have achieved both personal rankings and awards.

-With the appointment in July 2018 of two new partners Chinawat Assavapokee and Saravut Krailadsiri, (along with their entire support team) highly regarded taxation specialists with decades of experience; we are poised for continued strong future growth.
+With the appointment in July 2018 of two new partners, Chinawat Assavapokee and Saravut Krailadsiri highly regarded tax and corporate restructuring specialists with decades of experience; we are poised for continued strong future growth.

 Areas of practice: Practice areas beyond corporate general/governance include:

 Mergers & Acquisitions (both domestic and cross border transactions).

 Capital markets (equity offerings with both domestic and international IPO experience, secondary and follow on offerings / debt offerings / tender offers).

 Restructuring & Tax (tax planning on restructurings and business for cost-saving tax implications)

 Investment Related Laws & FDI (for international clients investing in Thailand, helping determine the most effective investment structure to use, establishing an investment entity, applying for BOI promotions, business licenses and permits).